Ion Vlădoiu: Rapid București

-With Rapid he reached the 1995 Cupa României final, coach Sorin Cârțu using him the entire match in the penalty shoot-out loss to Petrolul Ploiești, Vlădoiu netting his spot kick.
+Vlădoiu reached the 1995 Cupa României final with Rapid and successfully converted his penalty kick during the shoot-out loss to Petrolul Ploiești, as coach Sorin Cârțu kept him on the pitch for the entire match.
 He participated with The Railwaymen in the 1994–95 UEFA Cup, scoring a brace as they got past Valletta in the qualifying round, then he netted a goal which helped them eliminate Charleroi in the first round, being defeated in the following round by Eintracht Frankfurt.

 Return to Steaua

 In 1995, Vlădoiu returned to Steaua, and his first performance was the winning of the Supercupa României in which he closed the score in the 2–0 win over Petrolul Ploiești.
 In the 1995–96 season, under coach Dumitru Dumitriu he netted a personal record of 25 goals, including a hat-trick in a 4–2 victory against Dinamo, winning the championship and being its top-scorer.
 Dumitriu also used him the full 90 minutes in the 3–1 win over Gloria Bistrița in the 1996 Cupa României final.
 In the same season he played six games in the Champions League group stage, receiving a red card in a 0–0 draw against Juventus.